aflueckiger/KED2023/docs/materials/installation_guide.md

 6. Execute the code by right-clicking in the window and choosing `Run Python File in Terminal`.

-7. When you see the version number, everything works fine.
+7. When you see the version number of spaCy, everything works fine.
 If you get a `ModuleNotFoundError`, let me know.

 Congrats, you wrote your first little program in Python.
 It may not be as impressive as you would have imagined, but you can go along and learn by practising more.
 The list of tutorials below provides a great starting point to learn the basics of Python by solving little exercises interactively: